madebits/madebits.github.io/r/nodejs-grunner.md

   Tasks are added as keys to `g.tasks` object, so `taskName` must be a valid JS object key name.
 Adding a task with same name a previous one, replaces it.
 While you can add tasks directly to `g.tasks` (and sometimes this can be useful), using `g.t` is recommended.
 The arguments of `g.t(...)` are:
     * `taskName` - string (valid JS object key name).
     * `taskDependecies` - optional string, or array of strings of task names to be run before.
     * `taskFun(cb, info)` - optional body of the task.
 The optional `info` object contains information about the task `{taskName, task, runner}`.
-Normally, this should be treated as read-only information, but you can modify any custom `userData` passed to `g.t`.
-There are several valid ways to denote that you are done within the taskFun:
+Normally, `info` should be treated as read-only information, but you can modify any custom `userData` passed to `g.t`.
+There are several valid ways to denote that you are done within `taskFun` code:
         * Call `cb();` on success, or `cb(error);` on error.
 If your code calls `cb`, it must be called once.
         * Return a JS *promise*.
 Any promise object that supports `then` is supported.
 In this case you should **not** call `cb()`.
         * Return a `Stream`, such as `return gulp.src(...).pipe(...);`.
 In this case you should **not** call `cb()`.

+        You can also exit a task using errors:

         * Emit an error in a returned stream.
 In this case, you should **not** call `cb()`.
         * In a returned *promise* `throw` an error, or fail.
 In this case you should **not** call `cb()`.
         * `throw` a JS error.
-This works only directly within taskFun.
-If you `throw` in a `pipe`, or `setTimeout`, and similar async functions, node.js will stop execution.
-Use callbacks in such cases.
+This works only directly within `taskFun`.
+If you `throw` inside a `pipe` stream, or `setTimeout`, and similar async functions, Node.js will stop execution.
+Use `try / catch` and callbacks to report errors in such cases.
-    * `userData` - can be any object, accessible via `info.task.userData` within taskFun.
+    * `userData` - can be any object, accessible via `info.task.userData` within `taskFun`.

 * `g.addTask` - this is a synonym for `g.t`.

 * `g.run(taskName, cb)` - is used to run a task.
-When used via command-line this function is called for you with `--gtask` tasks.
-This function does not block, use `cb(error)` to be notified when done.
-If a task has any dependencies, then those tasks will be run before (recursively). `g.run()` only reads options and tasks, so you can invoke `g.run()` more than once on same instance without waiting for previous invocation to finish (as long as you do not modify options in between).
+When used via command-line this function is called for you for each `--gtask` task. `g.run` does not block - use `cb(error)` to be notified when done.
+If a task has any dependencies, then those tasks will be run before (*recursively*). `g.run()` only reads options and tasks, so you can invoke `g.run()` more than once on same instance without waiting for previous invocation to finish (as long as you do not modify options and tasks in between).

 * `g.log(msg, isError)` - writes `msg` string in `console.log`, or if `isError=true` in `console.error`.
+You can replace this function with your own using `options.log`.